 - Bake the pie pastry well: It’s crucial to bake the pastry fully before pouring in the filling, and to brush it with a whisked egg white while it is still hot.
 Custards are baked at a low temperature, so it would be impossible for the crust to actually bake with the filling inside.
 The brushed on egg white helps create a barrier between the filling and the crust.
 This helps keep the pie crust crisp after the custard has been baked.
 However, your crust can still take on a bit of moisture, depending on how long the baked custard sits, since this is a wet filling.

-- Strain the filling: Sometimes, some of the bits of eggs don't thoroughly get whisked together with the ingredients, and they can surface on the custard as separate bits of cooked eggs.
-To prevent this, strain your filling (right before you add in the butt,ermilk).
+- Strain the filling: Sometimes, some of the bits of eggs don't thoroughly get whisked together with the ingredients (such as the chalazae), and they can surface on the custard as separate bits of cooked eggs.
+To prevent this, strain your filling.
 In the strainer you'll see anything left behind that didn't get fully whisked together.

 - Add the buttermilk last: This is a strange one, but I've found that the buttermilk filling can break when the buttermilk is added too early in the whisking process.
 Adding the buttermilk at the very end (after the custard has been strained), right before putting it in the oven has prevented that from happening.